 What is Ignite?

-To start, Ignite is a preworkout drink designed to be taken prior to weight lifting or other forms of exercise.
+To start, Ignite is a preworkout drink.
 The ingredients include phenylethylamine, methylsynephrine, B-methylphenylethylamine tartrate, theobromine anhydrous, and caffeine anhydrous.
 The manufacturer recommends taking to capsules approximately half an hour before working out.
 No more than two should be taken within 24 hours.
 The retail price for a one-month supply is approximately $50.

 Our first concern involves the potential Ignite side effects.
 While there aren’t a lot of ingredients in the formula, many of them to have properties of stimulants.
 According to our Research Editor, “When you combine strenuous exercise with high levels of stimulants, it creates the potential for some negative situations.”